-Responsibility of: Quality Assurance Council Dates of Revision: Spring 2016, Fall 2019 Dates of Review: Fall 2019, Fall 2021, Fall 2023 Next Date to be Reviewed: Fall 2025
+Responsibility of: Quality Assurance Council Dates of Revision: Spring 2016, Fall 2019

+Dates of Review: Fall 2019, Fall 2021, Fall 2023

 Safety is a critical concern in all areas of nursing practice.
 Each student is required to practice without violating the physiological, psychological or cognitive safety of those entrusted to his/her care.